I think the only thing better than a good DIY home project is a free DIY home décor project. Amen?

 These doors have an authentic weathered feel that, try as I might, I just can’t recreate on new lumber.

 Just look at those knots and nail holes!

-Since I wanted the focus of this project to be the wood, we chose simple black hardware and did not stain the boards.
+Since I wanted the focus of this project to be built with the wood from Unaka FP wooden pallet company near me, we chose simple black hardware and did not stain the boards.
 Leaving them as-is really let the multi-dimension colors pop.

 This is the before shot.
 The closet did not have doors when we moved in and since the door frame is a custom size (ie: really tiny) we knew we wouldn’t find doors that fit.
 I thought I’d be okay with the curtains, I really did.
 I’ve seen some people really rock the open closet look, but I gotta say, it was not working for us.
 Now when I wake up, I get to see this:

 So much better.
 Though I’m pretty sure I’m in the dog house, because (according to my husband) doors are not easy to build.
 I think for a woodworking novice, he did a pretty darn good job, though!

 To build the doors, all we did was tie the sanded boards together and use bolts to secure them.
 Then we applied a thick layer of polyurethane (the boards were really rough) to help smooth them down.
 Attach hardware, secure them to the door frame, and just like that, you have yourself a focal piece.